JennEYoon/datasciY/wip2-classes/vanderplas/numpy/README.md

 Currently doing ufunc, broadcasting, fancy indexing.
 Remaining Boolean Masks, Sorting.
 Pages 60 to 96.
 To Post - Writeup on datasciY.com this week.
+Do not try to directly edit Jupyter Notebooks.
+Even though JSON formatting, directly editing seems to corrupt file.
+VanderPlas 2.05 boxed image broadcasting example is correct in the notebook.
+Numpy.ndarray is reshaped to allow broadcasting rules to work.
+Note: When none of the dimension is 1, and the dimensions do not match, error is returned.
+Broadcasting only stretches the smaller dimension if that dimension is 1.
+(5, 3) + (3, 3) will produce an error.
+(5, 3) + (3, 1) will be broadcast.

 ### Notes - Andrew Ng DL.AI